Clancey/simple_auth/simple_auth_flutter/README.md

 ```

 For iOS 11 and higher, you don't need to do anything else.
 On older iOS versions the following is required in the info.plist
-Note, these lines are required, if you want to avoid Apples mandatory user consent dialog - **"this allows the app and website to share information about you"**.
-This can be achieved by setting `WebAuthenticator.useSSO = false;` which will not use SFAuthenticationSession.

 ```xml
 	<key>CFBundleURLTypes</key>